kent-map/dickens/Great_Expectations_curated_walk.md

 Philip Pirrip tells us in his very name that he is trapped in language.
 Hardly surprisingly the child cannot perform this tongue twister and reduces his name to an inarticulate stutter: Pip.
 According to this logic his full name must be pronounceable as ‘Pip Pip’, which would become a slang term for ‘goodbye’ in the twentieth century.
-As Joe will later say to him, ‘life is made of ever so many partings’. http://www.literaturepage.com/read/greatexpectations-250.html
+As Joe will later say to him, ‘life is made of ever so many partings’.[^1]

 But the novel insists that Pip does have choices.
 He keeps his encounter with Magwitch a secret.
 He accepts the offer of a mysterious benefactor to transform him into a gentleman, largely in hopes of winning Estella.
 He puts up at the Blue Boar [link article 12, Rochester and https://charlesdickenspage.com/charles_dickens_rochester-chatham_map.html] on his return from London rather than staying with Joe at the forge.
 The starkness of these choices is symbolised by the accusatory finger post at the end of the village.
-Pointing both towards town and in the opposite direction towards the marshes and the church [map ref 1]
+Pointing both towards town and in the opposite direction towards the marshes and the church
-[link article 15, Cooling churchyard], this signpost offers two mutually exclusive paths for Pip to take whenever he leaves the village.
+[map ref 1] [link article 15, Cooling churchyard], this signpost offers two mutually exclusive paths for Pip to take whenever he leaves the village.
 This road does not exist on maps of the time, or at least there is no road that obviously leads in both directions in the direct way that Pip suggests.
 The moral imperatives, which he will increasingly ignore, are symbolically mapped by the guilty character himself.

 But even the village is an ambiguous and largely unprotected space.
 Going through it means passing the Jolly Bargeman, the pub where Joe enjoys an occasional glass of beer, but also where Magwitch’s  mysterious emissary has ostentatiously shown Pip the blacksmith’s file; he must also go past the ‘school’ run by Mr Wopsle’s superannuated great aunt, who has taught him nothing at all, although it is the unlikely setting for his early relationship with the saintly Biddy (another of Pip’s poor choices is failing to fall in love with her).

 ‘Pip at the finger post.’ © The British Library Board. ktc28b20f001r